JimmySoftLLC/Heater-Calc/README.md

 Once the database is opened and onupgradeneeded completes it fires dbReq.onsuccess which in turn runs getAndDisplayHeatTransferElements(db).

->**Note**: The operations performed using IndexedDB are done asynchronously so getAndDisplayHeatTransferElements(db) has to be inside the callback of dbReq.onsuccess.
+>**Note**: The operations performed using IndexedDB are done asynchronously so getAndDisplayHeatTransferElements(db) has to be inside the callback dbReq.onsuccess.

 ```
 //